-Discussion of First Quarter 2000 Activities.
-In the first quarter of 2000, Regeneron initiated a Phase II dose-ranging trial to study the safety and efficacy of AXOKINE in obese patients.
+Discussion of Third Quarter 2000 Activities.
+In the third quarter of 2000, Regeneron continued its Phase II dose-ranging trial to study the safety and efficacy of AXOKINE in obese patients.
 AXOKINE is being developed for the treatment of obesity and complications of obesity such as Type II diabetes.
-The double-blind, placebo-controlled multicenter clinical trial will be conducted in approximately 175 severely obese patients who will be treated for 90 days at doses up to 2 micrograms per kilogram per day administered subcutaneously.
+The double-blind, placebo-controlled multicenter clinical trial enrolled over 175 severely obese patients.
+Patients in the trial are being treated for 90 days at doses up to 2 micrograms per kilogram per day administered subcutaneously.
+The trial is expected to be completed by the end of 2000.
 The Phase II study follows a two-week Phase I study, completed in late 1999, in which mildly to moderately obese subjects treated with AXOKINE lost weight and had reduced food intake compared to those on placebo.
 In the Phase I study, some patients who received higher doses of AXOKINE and who had previously contracted herpes simplex virus (HSV) experienced "cold sores" related to reactivation of their HSV infection.
 Increased cold sores caused by HSV were also reported in previous clinical studies of ciliary neurotrophic factor (also called CNTF), AXOKINE's parent molecule.
 In addition, some patients in the study experienced a reversible and generally asymptomatic increase in pulse rate in a dose-related fashion.
-The Phase II study of AXOKINE will be conducted at doses that were associated with weight loss, generally well tolerated, and not associated with herpes cold sores in the Phase I study; there will be no restrictions as to a subject's prior history of herpes cold sores.
+The Phase II study of AXOKINE is being conducted at doses that were associated with weight loss, generally well tolerated, and not associated with herpes cold sores in the Phase I study; there are no restrictions as to a subject's prior history of herpes cold sores.
 The Phase II study is designed to confirm the weight loss observed in the Phase I study in a trial of longer duration and to determine the lowest effective well-tolerated dose.
-The Company also plans to collect additional data in the study about the relationship of AXOKINE and reactivation of HSV, about the effect of AXOKINE on pulse rate, and about the possible development of neutralizing antibodies when AXOKINE is administered for a longer time.
+The Company also plans to collect additional data in the study about the relationship of AXOKINE and reactivation of HSV, about the effect of AXOKINE on pulse rate, and about the possible development of neutralizing antibodies when AXOKINE is administered for a prolonged period of time.